General Education Teaching Awards

 Instructors being nominated for the award should have at least three years of experience teaching GE courses, which includes those carrying GE Core designations (AI, QL, WR1, WR2) and GE Breadth Area designations (FF, HF, LS, PS, BF).
 The award is open to all instructors (e.g., adjunct, graduate student instructors, career-line faculty, etc.) who meet the award criteria.

-The nomination period for 2025 - 2026 is open until February 17, 2026.
+The nomination period for 2026 - 2027 will open Spring 2027.
 Self-nominations are welcomed, please send nominations to Lindsay Massman (lindsay.massman@utah.edu).

 Criteria